Ukraine: Zelenskiy bans three opposition TV stations | DW | 03.02.2021

 The appendices attached to his decree ordered the blocking of TV channel and communication firms' assets, banned their use of radio frequencies within Ukraine, and ordered the termination of potential retransmission services.

-The three outlets issued a joint statement describing the bans on them as a "reckoning with inconvenient media."
+The three affected Kyiv outlets issued a joint statement describing the bans on them as a "reckoning with inconvenient media."

 TASS also quoted 112 Ukraine's general producer, Artem Marchevsky, as saying the channels sustained "about 1,500 jobs."